JerryHu2001/CryptoPlatform/README.md

 # CryptoPlatform

-This is Jerry's Crypto Platorm
+This is Jerry's Crypto Platorm.

+Sprint 1: Setting up the project.